menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Soso has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Soso has few renters and college students.
 But the biggest reason it is quieter in Soso than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Soso may be for you.

-Being a small town, Soso does not have a public transit system used by locals to get to and from work.
+Soso is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The most common language spoken in Soso is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics